Polestar 4 Review 2024

 The key difference is that the Single Motor has passive suspension dampers as standard, while the Twin Motor has electronically adaptive ones.
 There’s also a slight difference in weight distribution between the two cars: it’s 50/50 on the Twin Motor, while on the Single Motor, it’s 48% at the front and 52% at the rear.

-The suspension strikes a really good balance between comfort and control, with enough pliancy to keep things feeling comfortable and sophisticated, but enough firmness to keep body movement well tied down and deliver the feeling of involvement that’s utterly appropriate given the car’s sporting pretensions.
+On the Single Motor variant, the suspension strikes a really good balance between comfort and control, with enough pliancy to keep things feeling comfortable and sophisticated, but enough firmness to keep body movement well tied down and deliver the feeling of involvement that’s utterly appropriate given the car’s sporting pretensions.

 Grip levels feel more or less unshakeable, giving you the confidence to push the car hard through bends, while the steering reacts quickly and accurately to your inputs, and provides a decent amount of feedback as it does so.
 Unlike many EVs, you don’t get that nose-heavy feeling when you’re hard on the brakes, either, which helps the car flow from bend to bend even more cleanly.
 It’s a very rewarding car to thread along a challenging road, but it’s also reasonably comfortable on lumpy urban surfaces, and feels steady and solid on the motorway.